remixmb/som-search/README.md

-# Yale SOM Bolt Search
+# Yale SOM Search Vibe Coding Exploration

-This project is a search interface for Yale SOM Bolt.
+This project is a vibe coding exercise for Search Page Improvements

 ## Prerequisites